 (Replication materials available here.)

 Abstract.
-In the United States, the majority of federal assistance comes in the form of grants-in-aid, yet relatively little is known about how Congress designs these programs.
-I argue that congressional rules and political considerations shape, and at times distort, federal grant programs.
-I develop a theory of congressional bargaining over grants and test the theory empirically using an original dataset of Senate amendments.
-I find that legislators design programs to procure additional funding for their states, and states represented by members of key congressional committees disproportionately benefit.
-Further, I show how the coalitions formed are shaped by the status quo policy and the distribution of population, poverty, and other measures of need across states.
-Together, these results illustrate how institutional features, such as the committee system and majority rule, influence the policymaking process and how effectively the federal government distributes assistance to areas with the greatest need.
+In the United States, state and local governments receive over $700 billion annually in federal grants, yet relatively little is known about how Congress designs these programs.
+I formalize a theory of congressional bargaining over grants and test the theory using an original dataset of Senate amendments.
+The results suggest that congressional rules and political considerations shape, and at times distort, federal grant programs.
+While grant programs may be intended to improve education or provide healthcare, I find that members of Congress treat these programs as opportunities to procure more funding for their constituents.
+Further, I show how coalitions are shaped by the status quo policy and the distribution of population, poverty, and other measures of need across states.
+These results have important implications for our understanding of the policymaking process and the effectiveness of federal programs.

 Abstract.
 Congress has experienced an increase in dysfunction, gridlock and polarization over the past several decades.
 While no doubt there are numerous causes behind these maladies, we hypothesize that the politicization of congressional capacity plays an important role.
 By this, we mean that the funding and staffing of congressional committees has become increasingly political, instead of being based primarily upon expertise or need.
 This paper explores changes in committee capacity in two ways.
 We first examine the broader context of committee resource allocation through several decades of House and Senate disbursement reports, exploring how political considerations may influence the allocation of budget and personnel resources within Congress.
 Then, we propose a novel data set that uses House and Senate telephone directories to track the employment and movement within Congress of all House and Senate staffers from 1977 to 2018.
 We present initial results from a subset of these data and note evidence of emerging trends.